 Being charged with a crime is frightening.
 Your freedom, family, and finances can all be impacted by a guilty verdict.
 At Crawford, Modica & Holt, we understand how important a tough and aggressive criminal defense is during this difficult time.
 For over a decade, we have provided legal counsel for people accused of a range of crimes.

-Did you know if you are convicted of a felony you may not be able to vote, own a firearm, work in certain occupations or even live in certain areas?
-Having an experienced criminal defense attorney to vigorously represent you and obtain the best possible outcome is critical for your future.
-Here at Crawford, Modica & Holt, we can review your case and advise you as to your legal rights.
+Did you know if you are convicted of a felony, you may not be able to vote, own a firearm, work in certain occupations, or even live in certain areas?
+Having an experienced criminal defense attorney to represent you and obtain the best possible outcome vigorously is critical for your future.
+Here at Crawford, Modica & Holt, we can review your case and advise you on your legal rights.
 Put our experience to work for you.

 Probation is often the punishment for a misdemeanor or felony conviction.
-It is sometimes also ordered by the court following conclusion of a jail sentence.
-When on probation, you are required to comply with all terms set by the court and your probation officer in order to successfully complete your term of probation.
+It is sometimes also ordered by the court following the conclusion of a jail sentence.
+When on probation, you are required to comply with all terms set by the court and your probation officer to complete your term of probation successfully.
 A probation violation can happen if you fail to appear at court or scheduled meetings, fail to pay fines or restitution as required, fail to perform community service, or if you fail a drug test.
-If you are charged with another crime during your period of probation, this will also constitute a violation.
-Violating any term of your probation can result in a warrant for your arrest, having your probation suspended or revoked and could even lead to you receiving the maximum sentence allowed by law.
-But, every case is different; therefore it is important to seek legal counsel immediately.
+If you are charged with another crime during your probation period, this will also constitute a violation.
+Violating any term of your probation can result in a warrant for your arrest, having your probation suspended or revoked, and could even lead to you receiving the maximum sentence allowed by law.
+But, every case is different; therefore, it is important to seek legal counsel immediately.

 We welcome the opportunity to speak with you about your felony or misdemeanor legal needs.
 Call us at 352-432-8644 or schedule your initial consultation online.
 We represent businesses and individuals throughout Lake County, Orange County, Sumter County, and beyond, and let us help you with your misdemeanor & felony.